 Australians are more likely to express their sense of identity in terms of a way of life rather than allegiance to an abstract patriotic ideal.
-One of the achievements of this society has been the creation of a rich existence away from the workplace.
-While some of the activities encompassed in this theme are pursued for profit - horse racing and cinema, for instance - their reason for being is the sheer enjoyment of spectators.
+One of the achievements of this society has been the creation including hostility to acts of government. of a rich existence away from the workplace.
+While some of the activities encompassed in this theme are pursued for profit - horse racing and cinema, for instance - their reason for being is the sheer 7.1 Governing Australia as a province enjoyment of spectators.
 While many people could not pursue careers in art, literature, science, entertainment or the church without being paid, those activities do not fit easily into the categories of economy or workplace.